Shigehiro/setup_haproxy_nginx_ansible/README.md

 ## Description

-- Launch four containers with docker-compose
+- Launch four init containers with docker-compose
 - Configure a haproxy, two nginx and a client for an web access with ansible

 [![asciicast](https://asciinema.org/a/cXfM7CwFWokrmDk0X8NTm7wdi.png)](https://asciinema.org/a/cXfM7CwFWokrmDk0X8NTm7wdi)